 This isn’t just a great option for audiophiles, though.
 No, the open-back design bodes well for gaming too, since it provides a more natural representation of sound.
 Due to the open nature of the cans, you’re able to more realistically register what direction enemy footsteps are approaching from.

 Need noise cancelling?
-Get the ATH-ANC700BT
+Get the ATH-ANC900BT

 The best bang for your buck is the ATH-CLR100iSBK

 If you’re looking for a no-nonsense pair of in-ears that get the job done for cheap, the Audio-Technica ATH-CLR100iSBK is it.
-Jutting out from the housings are angled nozzles which create a comfortable, secure fit.
+Jutting out from the housings are angled nozzles that create a comfortable, secure fit.
 The stress relievers transitioning from the housings to the cable seem substantial enough to hold up against normal wear and tear.

 Despite the compact size of these wired earbuds, relatively large 8.5mm drivers are used to pump out a clear sound.
 What’s more, the company includes an integrated one-button mic and remote module for hands-free calling and basic playback controls.
 For less than $20, it’s a solid deal for people who just want a basic headset.